fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 1. You'll need to create a free <a href="https://cloudflare.com" target="_blank">Cloudflare</a> account.

 2. You need to own a domain.
-I suggest <a href="https://domains.cloudflare.com" target="_blank">Cloudflare</a> itself, alternately <a href="https://porkbun.com" target="_blank">Porkbun</a> or <a href="https://namecheap" target="_blank">Namecheap</a>.
+I suggest <a href="https://domains.cloudflare.com" target="_blank" data-umami-events="tunnel-guide-cf-domains">Cloudflare</a> itself, alternately <a href="https://porkbun.com" target="_blank" data-umami-events="tunnel-guide-porkbuns">Porkbun</a> or <a href="https://namecheap" target="_blank" data-umami-events="tunnel-guide-namecheap">Namecheap</a>.
 (Or literally any domain registrar you prefer.)
 You can get cheap domains, like those ending with `.cc` or `.us`, often for less then $10 or even as low as $4 to $5.
 This is the price for the first year, to hook you, but annual domain renewals can cost more after that first year, so do your research. _Cloudflare_ sells their domains at cost, so the renewal is usually only a couple dollars more than the initial price, which is why I usually prefer them.
-Alternately you could set up something like <a href="https://www.duckdns.org" target="_blank">DuckDNS</a> or some other Dynamic DNS to avoid buying a domain, but you're on your own there -- domains are so cheap I've never bothered.
+Alternately you could set up something like <a href="https://www.duckdns.org" target="_blank" data-umami-events="tunnel-guide-">DuckDNS</a> or some other Dynamic DNS to avoid buying a domain, but you're on your own there -- domains are so cheap I've never bothered.

 3. You'll need a website.
 I won't be explaining how to build a website here, you can just code one from scratch with HTML and CSS if you know how, or you can use a static site generator, of which there are many.
-If you want to get a quick website up and running I suggest <a href="https://astro.build" target="_blank">Astro</a> since it has a good blog template and is easy to learn.
+If you want to get a quick website up and running I suggest <a href="https://astro.build" target="_blank" data-umami-events="tunnel-guide-astro">Astro</a> since it has a good blog template and is easy to learn.
 (It's what I used to build this blog!)

 4. _A Linux server_.
 I specifically use _Debian 12_, but these instructions should work for any distro.
 This might be possible on Windows using WSL2 and Docker Desktop, but I wouldn't suggest it.